sangmlee76/udacity-sql4DA/Lesson 1/Lesson1Notes.md

 ```

 #### SQL query command order matters:
-The order of the key words does matter!
+The order of the key words matter!
 ```
 SELECT col1, col2
 FROM table1